-A big goal, such as a major life transition or an important professional project, can feel totally overwhelming – especially at first.
+A big goal, such as a significant life transition or a significant professional project, can feel overwhelming – especially at first.
 And even in comparatively smaller pursuits, making progress in the face of obstacles can go from mildly challenging to stressful in no time at all.

-Usually, the first problem we need to solve is to realize that our big problem isn’t what we think it is: it’s actually a collection of smaller problems all wrapped up into one.
+Usually, the first problem we need to solve is to realize that our big problem isn’t what we think it is: it’s actually a collection of more minor objectives all wrapped up in one.
+The solution to that problem, then, is also not one solution but a chain of small creative solutions.

 Surmounting the Insurmountable

-When you work in software, you are often faced with projects that, on the surface, seem practically insurmountable.
+When you work in software, you are often tasked to solve problems that, on the surface, seem practically insurmountable.
 Fortunately, what’s on the surface is something of an illusion.

 When someone asks you to build an app, you don’t simply sit down and start building an app.
-There’s something far more important that you need to do first:
+Instead, you start by making a plan.

-You get it done the Smarter way.
-You break down the problem before you dash in trying to solve anything.
+The trick to the problem-solving process is to break down the problem before you dash in trying to solve anything.
 This starts with foundational questions:

 - What features does this product need to have?

-- Which platforms or services does it need to communicate with?
+- With which platforms or services does it need to communicate?

-Before the first line of code can be written (but, for some reason, months after the product has already been widely sold to investors), you start with questions like these to figure out the individual components that will make up the project.
+Before writing the first line of code (yet somehow, months after the product has already been widely sold to investors), you brainstorm a series of questions like these.
+Then, you can figure out the individual components that will make up the project.
+Before solving the problem, you first have to define the problem.

-This phenomenon, in which clusters of small problems masquerade as giants, occurs constantly.
-Consider some of these more relatable examples:
+This phenomenon, in which clusters of mini problems masquerade as giants, occurs constantly.
+Consider some of these examples:

 - Changing careers